Improve Your Credit Score!

 This can be due to past credit problems or because you are new to credit and have a limited credit history.

-One way is to apply for a Fingerhut online store catalog credit card because they specialize in giving credit to people with bad credit or no credit.
+You can to by applying for a Fingerhut online store catalog credit card because they specialize in giving credit to people with bad credit or no credit.

-Even if you have bad credit, Fingerhut has a Fresh Start program designed just for you that converts your account into a revolving loan once you make a couple of payments.
+Even if you have bad credit, Fingerhut has a Fresh Start loan program with WebBank designed just for you that converts your account into a revolving loan once you make a couple of payments.

 When I applied for a Fingerhut Online credit card, I was approved for a $1,000.00 credit limit with a credit score around 600 to 625.